TumblThreeApp/TumblThree/Contributing.md

 ## <a name="other"></a> Other Contributions

-Of course, you don’t have to contribute code to TumblThree.
+Of course, you donâ€™t have to contribute code to TumblThree.
 If you don't know how to code, there are other ways you can provide your help and support.
 The following points shall give you an example and are not meant to be a fixed list of what can be done.
 Whatever your ideas and plans for your contribution are, get in contact with us or open an [issue](https://github.com/TumblThreeApp/TumblThree/issues/new).

 ### Do you like to design?